riot/riot.github.io/api.md

 <strong>@returns: </strong>a function to create [component objects](#component-object)

-The `riot.component` method can be used to create and mount component without registering them globally:
+The `riot.component` method can be used to create and mount components without registering them globally:

 ```js
 import * as riot from 'riot'